 Your data will be shared with colleagues within YMCA Trinity Group where it is necessary for them to undertake their duties.
-This includes, for example, your line manager for their management of you, the HR department for maintaining personnel records and the payroll department for administering payment under your contract of employment.
+This includes, for example, your line manager for their management of you, the HR department for maintaining personnel records.